 How Much Do Newfoundland Puppies Weigh?

 An 8-10 week-old puppy will weigh about 15-20 pounds.

-On average.
-Newfie puppies normally gain about 10 pounds per month so a 6-month old puppy will weigh about 60 pounds.
+On average, Newfie puppies gain about 10 pounds per month so a 6-month-old puppy will weigh about 60 pounds.

 (This is a wide range, yes, but if I put 130 pounds, it’s not realistic to the Newfies we are seeing today)

 I’ve seen a lot of people get nervous when their Newfie reaches 12 months and they haven’t hit the 100-pound mark.